DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions

 \subsubsection{Interaction Stage}

-This phase comprises the motion of both hands and the object after a grasp has been established.
-In this phase, the hands manipulate and interact with the object according to the action defined through the textual prompt.
-We obtain the training data for this phase in a similar way as the grasping phase based on object pose heuristics.
-We employ a $\textbf{x}_0$ diffusion model in a classifier-free manner (see \secref{sec:diffusion_models}), i.e., we directly predict the denoised output.
-This is shown to result in less noisy, higher quality motion than $\epsilon_\theta$ (but less susceptibility to guidance)~\cite{karunratanakul2023gmd}, which is critical during the interaction phase where the hand-object interaction takes place.
+This stage comprises the motion of both hands and the object after a grasp has been established.
+The hands manipulate and interact with the object according to the action defined through the textual prompt.
+We use the same sequence boundary determined in the grasping stage to get the training data for interaction.
+We employ a $\textbf{x}_0$ diffusion model in a classifier-free manner (see \secref{sec:diffusion_models}), i.e., we directly predict the denoised output $\textbf{x}_0^i$, that result in less noisy, higher quality motion than $\epsilon_\theta$ diffusion model for the interaction phase that does not involve inference-time grasp guidance.
 Our training loss is given by